Mindful Films: Our new venture

 - Mindful Films

 Little Darling Productions has recently launched our new venture, Mindful Films, a platform to cultivate and permeate documentary film as a therapeutic tool for health and wellness.
 Our mission is to create a protocol for how to make healing films– documentary short-form video projects that feature the story of an individual who is dealing with the emotional earthquake of a health crisis or illness; and to connect filmmakers with subjects for healing films with the intention of growing an online collection of individual healing stories from across the world.
-Mindful Films plans to partner with cancer, hospice and terminal illness experts to design and offer sensitivity training to freelance documentary filmmakers, and then connect those filmmakers with local end-of-life folks or recently diagnosed individuals to capture their story and experience in this moment in a thoughtful and sensitive way.
+Mindful Films is developing partnerships with cancer, hospice and terminal illness experts to design and offer sensitivity training to freelance documentary filmmakers, and then connect those filmmakers with local end-of-life folks or recently diagnosed individuals to capture their story and experience in this moment in a thoughtful and sensitive way.
 These short films will live on a dedicated streaming channel where stories of hope and healing will be archived for all to benefit from.

 - Film Therapy: Films That Heal & Empower